KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 The following sections will give the user a quick how-to-get-started guide for iRODS.
 For more complete instructions and details please read either the iRODS [manual](https://docs.irods.org/4.2.0/) or this [tutorial](https://irods.org/uploads/2016/06/irods_beginner_training_2016.pdf)

+**VERY IMPORTANT**: the following set up can be used for educational/fun deplyments.
+For a production deplyment a few tweaks are necessary.
+These can be found [here](www.tweaks.com)

 ### iRODS deployment (ubuntu)

 An iRODS deployment, or Zone, is composed of at least an iRODS Metadata Catalog (iCAT) database.
 Here we will use PostgreSQL to implement an iCAT database.